half-adder/personal_site/content/posts/org-eln.md

 2. Verify that the antibodies I have for that PTM are specific, and work in the genomic assay I will use
 3. Actually perform the genomic assay on each different strain of fly

-Just creating the required strains of flies will require months of work to engineer bacteria containing the DNA I wish to insert into the flies, inject the flies with this DNA, and verify that they contain the novel DNA.
+Simply engineering the required strains of flies will require months of work to engineer bacteria containing the DNA I wish to insert into the flies, inject the flies with this DNA, and verify that they contain the novel DNA.
 Of course of those steps will require tasks, sub-tasks, and sub-sub-tasks, each requiring molecular verification.
 These verification experiments produce data in different forms: sometimes confocal micrographs, sometimes pictures of a gel electrophoresis run, sometimes manual counts of living versus dead larvae.
 Sometimes I just take a picture of a petri dish growing bacteria with my phone.
 My genomics experiments generate large amounts of raw data formatted as [FASTQ](https://en.wikipedia.org/wiki/FASTQ_format) files, which are subsequently processed by bioinformatic piplines that we write in the lab, generating "processed" data files.
 These processed files are further used in downstream statistical analyses in R markdown notebooks.

 These different data need to be organized and indexed.
 Crucially, I need to be able to look at a piece of data, and _go back to the entry in my notebook where I recorded the relevant details of the process that generated that data_.
 This is where Emacs and Org mode come in...